ard1102/kafka_simulation/README.md

 Notes:
 - Timestamps (`ts`) are parsed as UTC and inserted as `DateTime64(3)`.
 - Boolean-like fields (`light`, `motion`) are stored as `UInt8` (0/1).
+ - `ingest_time` captures when the row was written to ClickHouse and defaults to the current server time if the client doesn’t supply it.
+The order key remains `(device_id, ts)` to preserve analytical partitioning and sorting by event time.

 ## Build Producer Image
 From repository root: